FerretDB/FerretDB/website/blog/2022-10-06-how-to-start-ferretdb-locally-with-docker.md

 ---
 slug: how-to-start-ferretdb-locally-with-docker
-title: "How to start FerretDB locally with Docker"
+title: How to start FerretDB locally with Docker
 author: Patryk Kwiatek
 description: Learn to set up FerretDB locally using Docker by installing the essential software prerequisites, configuring Docker containers, and running insert() and find() commands.
 image: /img/blog/3g0okbkcve391.jpg